Introduction to Multi-Armed Bandits: Simple algorithms: uniform exploration

-One problem with Explore-first is that its performance in the exploration phase is just \emph{terrible}.
+One problem with Explore-first is that its performance in the exploration phase may be very bad if many/most of the arms have a large gap $\Delta(a)$.
 It is usually better to spread exploration more uniformly over time.
-This is done in the \emph{epsilon-greedy} algorithm:
+This is done in the \emph{Epsilon-greedy} algorithm:

 \LinesNotNumbered